tedeh/jayson/README.md

 requests on [Github](https://github.com/tedeh/jayson) is most welcome.

 Please make sure to follow the style of the project, and lint your code with `npm run lint` before submitting a patch.

+### Submitting issues with the Typescript type definitions

+You are required to provide an easily reproducible code sample of any errors with the Typescript type definitions so that they can be added to the typescript test file in [typescript/test.ts](typescript/test.ts).
+Better yet, issue a pull request adding a test there yourself that shows up when running the `package.json` script `test-tsc`.